 As you can imagine, activities at Theatre 29 revolve around the shows we do.
 The theatre puts on 6 to 8 productions every season (January - December), so its just about one every other month.
-And each production runs for 5 weeks.
-So as you can see, as one show closes, the next one is just about to start.
+And each production runs for 3 weeks.
+As you can see, as one show closes, the next one is just about to start.

-So here are some of the tasks volunteers do at the theatre.
-Click the links to read more about these roles.
+For shows that are planned for this season, see our current 2024-2025 Season Page and check out the information there.
+Below are some of the tasks volunteers do at the theatre.
+Click the link at the bottom of this page to read more about these roles.
 The theatre maintains a series of volunteer handbooks which describe many of the volunteer roles.

 Advertising and box office